Cinema of Canada: Censorship

+In 1906, Paul Bruchési voiced opposition to showing films on Sunday, as they were a commercial activity in violation of the Sabbath.
+Montreal banned Sunday screenings in 1908, but film companies successfully sued against the law.

 Ouimet's fine of $10 in February 1908, for having the Ouimetoscope open on Sundays was a test case to establish the power to close places of amusement on Sundays.
-In 1920, Pierre-François Casgrain opposed an attempt to remove a 15¢ per reel per day tax on film exhibitors stating that "Pictures that are shown are an invitation to the people of the poorer classes to revolt, and they bring disorder into the country".
+In 1920, Pierre-François Casgrain opposed an attempt to remove a 15¢ per reel per day tax on film exhibitors, stating that "Pictures that are shown are an invitation to the people of the poorer classes to revolt, and they bring disorder into the country".
 Fees implemented by the censorship boards earned the government large amounts of money with Alberta's two censorship boards making $12,275 in 1927.
 By 1921, New Brunswick had the lowest fee at $0.50 per reel while Ontario had the highest at $3 per reel, $1 per reel license for each copy.
 Appeals cost $5 in Quebec and $10 in Ontario.
 Variety reported in 1950 that censorship fees were costing the film industry over $1,450,000 per year, with $600,000 of the expense coming from Canada.

 Censorship boards were established in Manitoba, Ontario, and Quebec in 1911, in Alberta and British Columbia in 1913, and in Nova Scotia in 1915.
 5,500 reels of film were censored in the United Kingdom in 1925, compared to 6,639 reels in Quebec, 5,518 reels in Manitoba, and 5,013 reels in Alberta.
-Maclean's reported that the amount of films banned in Canada fell from one hundred one in 1932, to nineteen in 1940, with nine being banned in Quebec and none in Ontario.
+Maclean's reported that the number of films banned in Canada fell from one hundred one in 1932 to nineteen in 1940, with nine being banned in Quebec and none in Ontario.
 Three hundred of the six hundred films examined by censors in 1940 were censored.
 Quebec censors rejected all films the dealt with divorce.
-Multiple Russian films were banned due to "suspected Communist propaganda" and during World War II all foreign films, with the exception of France, were banned.
+Multiple Russian films were banned due to "suspected Communist propaganda", and during World War II all foreign films, with the exception of France, were banned.

 Ontario banned all war films in 1914.
-The Canadian Militia initially ordered censorship boards in very province to condemn war films, but later created its own war films by 1915.
+The Canadian Militia initially ordered censorship boards in every province to condemn war films, but later created its own war films by 1915.
 In 1950, All Quiet on the Western Front was banned in Nova Scotia as there was a military recruitment drive happening.